AlbertSu123/website/content/posts/private/soccer/LectureNotes.md

 - Germanisation of the game, ethnic cleansing of Jews in the game, eg kurt lander @ Bayern Munich
   - Clubs cleansed of Anglo names, links to churches or labor movement
   - Foreign player ban in 1933
-- Amateurism imposed in AUstria 1938 and disbandment of Hakoah Vienna
+- Amateurism imposed in Austria 1938 and disbandment of Hakoah Vienna
 - Nazi Olympics 1936 and Hitler's first and last game
-# Questions